 This was quite an easy cupcake stand, made using wrapping papers, cake boards and Styrofoam dummies.

 This tutorial is a remake of my original stand.
-And that is simply because I did not manage to capture any step by step images while I was making it for my customer and thought it will be easier for you to follow the tutorial if I include detailed images on how I put the stand together.
-So there will be slightly variations especially with regards to the wrapping papers I used as I was unable to find the ones I used for my original project.
+And that is simply because I did not manage to capture any step by step images while I was making it for my customer.
+It will be easier for you to follow the tutorial if I include detailed images on how I put the stand together.
+Hence the remake with detailed images.
+There will be slight variations in my tutorial below as compared to the completed cupcake stand you see in the image above, especially with regards to the wrapping papers I used as I was unable to find the ones I used for my original project.

 How to Make DIY Cupcake Stand